Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient

-Each item's market has some peculiarities.
+The market for each item has some peculiarities.
 Masks were in great demand by institutions and individuals during the pandemic period, with a massive increase in demand and offer.
 Conversely, gloves are items with a relatively predictable annual order, used exclusively by healthcare workers.
 Despite the pandemic, canceling elective surgeries can correlate to maintaining this market's stable behavior.

 It is important to note that a few companies hugely dominate the public bidding market for these items.
 Of the 733 companies participating in public bids for endotracheal tubes, 55\% won at least one process.
 However, a surprising 3.5\% won half of all submissions.
 Of the public proposals for masks and gloves, these numbers are 4\% and 2\%, respectively.
-Since the internal procedures of Brazilian bidding supervision agencies are - understandably - not publicly available, our approach relies on metrics and methods from covert network analysis, focusing on the sequential removal of edges \cite{cavallaroDisruptingResilientCriminal2020, ficaraCovertNetworkConstruction2022} via the disparity filter.
+Since the internal procedures of Brazilian bidding supervision agencies are, understandably, not publicly available, our approach relies on metrics and methods from covert network analysis, focusing on the sequential removal of edges \cite{cavallaroDisruptingResilientCriminal2020, ficaraCovertNetworkConstruction2022} via the disparity filter.